Merzlikins solid in return, Blue Jackets beat Canucks 2-1 - WHIZ News

 Following a sluggish first period that saw Vancouver outshoot Columbus 6-3, the Blue Jackets opened the scoring 7:18 into the second.

 Pierre-Luc Dubois outmuscled Alex Edler for a loose puck along the end boards, then fed the puck into the slot.
-A wide-open Bemstrom beat Demko to the stick side for his ninth goal of the season.
+A wide-open Bemstrom beat Demko to the stick side for his 10th of the season.

+“I’m trying to find those open spaces on the ice,” Bemstrom said.
+“I got one one-timer today, but I have to keep finding that ice.”

 Robinson extended the lead to 2-0 on the Blue Jackets’ 10th shot of the game, beating Demko with a slap shot for his seventh goal with 28 seconds left in the middle period.

-The Canucks finally solved Merzlikins on their 21st shot, when Pettersson burst out of the penalty box after serving an elbowing minor and slid the puck five-hole for his 27th of the season at 8:19.
+The Canucks finally solved Merzlikins on their 21st shot, when Pettersson burst out of the penalty box after serving an elbowing minor and slid the puck five-hole for his 27th of the season at 8:19 of the third.

+“I have my elbow out, but it’s not my intention to elbow him,” Pettersson said about his penalty against Robinson.
+“He started hitting my back and my elbow is out.
+He basically skates into my arm.

+“I was trying to be positive, so I just tried to use my anger as fuel.”

 The loss gave Vancouver a 1-2-0 record on its current homestand, which wraps up Tuesday against the Islanders.